-We live between two poles – acceptance and striving.
+Does your life ever feel like you’re walking a tightrope?
+As Christ followers, we live between two poles – acceptance and striving.
 We don’t strive to be accepted.
 Our acceptance by God is based on grace through faith.
-You can’t earn it, and you don’t deserve it.
+You can’t earn it and you don’t deserve it.
 In exchange for our sin, God offers His righteousness so that we may be accepted by God through His Son, Jesus Christ!
 That’s grace!
 Grace secures our position in Christ as right with God.
 Paul told the Philippian jailer the simple gospel,

 “Believe in the Lord Jesus, and you will be saved….”
 (Acts 16:31 NIV)

 Acceptance is not something you achieve.
 It is a gift you receive by believing.
 Our position in Christ is settled forever the moment we believe!

 Out of His acceptance, we strive to please Him.
 Acceptance describes our position before God, while striving describes our condition.
 Acceptance involves belief.
 Striving involves behavior.
 What we believe quickly begins to affect how we behave.
 This is a lifelong process of working out what God has worked into our lives.
 Acceptance and striving are the tension in life we live between.

 The challenge in today’s passage would be impossible without the power of the Holy Spirit indwelling believers.
 Out of God’s acceptance of us, we strive to “… work toward complete holiness ….”
 A look at this passage in context gives us better understanding.
 The whole verse says,